richzertuche/InceptionTouch/README.md

 }
 ```

-**The popover was added at the bottom, custom made to show the webview, butt you can do whatever you like with the type returned by the delegate.**
+**The popover was added at the bottom, custom made to show the webview, but you can do whatever you like with the type returned by the delegate.**

 Hope you find it useful.
 <br>